 Abstract:

-To understand the impact of gas hydrate reformation on gas production efficiency and mining safety, a numerical model for hydrate reformation in vertical wells under depressurization was established using fluid dynamics and the finite difference method.
-The model simulated the location, region, spatiotemporal evolution, and quantity of secondary hydrate under different depressurization strategies.
-Results show that the hydrate dissociation front and the boundary of hydrate layers are the primary regions of hydrate reformation.
-Hydrate reformation of the hydrate dissociation front is usually earlier and greater accumulation further from the wellbore.
-The quantity of secondary hydrate initially decreases, then stabilizes and slightly increases in the middle stage, and finally increases due to insufficient heat supply.
-Different depressurization modes significantly impact hydrate reformation; step-wise depressurization (SD) can control the reformation range and delay the reformation time of the hydrate dissociation front compared to one-step depressurization (OD).
-The reformation quality of OD is inversely proportional to the depressurization decrement.
-Early-stage reformation quality of SD is inversely proportional to the depressurization decrement, while later-stage is directly proportional.
-These findings provide a theoretical basis for optimizing natural gas hydrate exploitation strategies.
+To understand the impact of hydrate reformation on gas production efficiency and mining safety during natural gas hydrate recovery, a numerical model for natural gas hydrate reformation in vertical wells under depressurization was established based on the theories of fluid dynamics and the finite difference method.
+The hydrate reformation region, spatiotemporal evolution characteristics, and hydrate amount under different depressurization strategies were simulated.
+Results show that the hydrate decomposition front and the interface of hydrate layers are the primary regions of hydrate reformation.
+Hydrate reformation at the hydrate decomposition front typically form earlier, with higher concentrations closer to the wellbore.
+The amount of hydrate reformation initially decreases then increases at the early recovery stage, stabilizes after slight declines at the middle stage, and then increases due to insufficient heat supply at the later stage.
+The depressurization mode has obvious influence on hydrate reformation.
+The stepwise depressurization (SD) mode, compared to one-step depressurization (OD) mode, can control the spatial extent of hydrate reformation at the hydrate decomposition front and delay the hydrate reformation time.
+The amount of hydrate reformation by OD mode is inversely proportional to the pressure reduction magnitude.
+However, for SD mode, the amount of hydrate reformation at the initial stage is inversely proportional to the pressure reduction magnitude but directly proportional to the pressure reduction magnitude at the later stage.
+These findings provide a theoretical basis for selecting natural gas hydrate exploitation strategies.